nstrayer/positron-extension-demo/README.md

 ## Running the Extension

 - Run `npm install` in terminal to install dependencies
-- Run the `Run Extension` target in the Debug View.
+- Running the `Run Extension` target in the Debug View.
 This will:
 	- Start a task `npm: watch` to compile the code
 	- Run the extension in a new Positron or VS Code window
 - Execute the "Hello Positron" command from the Command Palette